 Speyer - city of administration

-The city of Speyer (Rhineland-Palatinate), located on the banks of the famous Rhine River, was founded more than 2000 years ago as “Noviomagus”.
+The city of Speyer (Rhineland-Palatinate), located on the banks of the famous Rhine River, was founded more than 2,000 years ago as “Noviomagus”.
 Moreover, archaeological findings indicate permanent settlements have existed in the area of present-day Speyer for over 5,000 years.
-This long history of city life is closely tied to Roman and European history: Celts, Roman soldiers and the Salian emperors, which built the Romanesque cathedral, came as travellers or conquerors and shaped the townscape.
+This long history of city life is closely tied to Roman and European history: Celts, Roman soldiers and the Salian emperors, who built the Romanesque cathedral, came as travelers or conquerors and shaped the townscape.
 From 1495 until 1806 Speyer hosted one of the most important courts of its time, the so called “Reichskammergericht”.
 In 1816 Speyer became the capital of the district of the Palatinate and has been a lively city as well as an important centre of regional administration ever since.
 World famous is the Cathedral of Speyer which is UNESCO World Heritage.
 Besides this rich history Speyer belongs to the Metropolitan Region “Rhein-Neckar” with the traditional classical university town Heidelberg and Mannheim that combines big industrial agglomerations with specialized universities like the University of Mannheim (with focus on social sciences and economics and the Academy of Pop Music).
 Finally, the Palatinate wine region - which is also often called the “German Tuscany” - provides a broad selection of fine white wines and wonderful wine villages.

 The University was founded in 1947 by the French occupation authorities as a state academy for administrative sciences.
 In 1950, a law passed by the government of Rhineland-Palatinate reaffirmed its legal status as an institution of public law.
 As a result of a special agreement in 1952, the national and the state (Länder) governments assumed joint responsibility for the University.
 After German reunification, also the ‘new’ states (Länder) acceded to this agreement.